Elizabeth Debicki

-Early life
+Early life and education

-Elizabeth Debicki (original Polish surname Dębicki: [dɛmˈbʲit͡skʲi]) was born on 24 August 1990 in Paris to a Polish father and an Australian mother of Irish descent.
+Debicki was born on 24 August 1990 in Paris, France to a Polish father and an Australian mother of Irish descent.
 Her parents were both ballet dancers, who met while performing in a show together.
-When she was five, the family moved to Glen Waverley in Melbourne, Australia.
-The eldest of three children, she has a younger sister and a brother.
+When Debicki was five, the family moved to Glen Waverley, a suburb of Melbourne, Australia.
+The eldest of three children, she has a sister and a brother.